Milwaukee Ghost Tour — 13 Haunted Stops, Self-Guided

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.

-The most visited stop on our Milwaukee tour is Forest Home Cemetery at Forest Home Cemetery, 2405, West Forest Home Avenue.
+The most visited stop on our Milwaukee tour is Forest Home Cemetery at Forest Home Cemetery, 2405, West Forest Home Avenue, dating back to 1850.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.